legitparty/path/README.md

 2. The variations in the pitches of the smaller intervals, against the logarithmic inharmonic properties of the instrument.
 3. The sparse errors in 8ths, 5ths, and 4ths along the 5th-chain and 8th-connection boundaries.

 Due to the gradient effects of non-ideal inharmonicity, an implementation should use short chains.
 The shortest chain-connection pattern possible is 2 5ths up, and 1 8th down.
-So a temperament “leaf” can be created from that.
-Then a “trunk” of 8ths can connect several leaf temperaments in a self-similar pattern.
+So a temperament "leaf" can be created from that.
+Then a "trunk" of 8ths can connect several leaf temperaments in a self-similar pattern.

 Self-similar patterns are known for being mathematically ideal for distributing effects evenly.
 For example:
 - The constant ratio of even tempering is a self-similar pattern.
-- A “Poisson process” is a self-similar pattern.
+- A "Poisson process" is a self-similar pattern.
 - A fractal antenna can use a Hilbert curve to increase the distribution of the frequency sensitivity of the antenna; that is to increase the bandwidth.
 - In Geographic Information Systems, spatial databases use self-similar spatial curves to temper access times against spatial data.
 - In information theory, self-similarity lowers entropy by definition.
 Similarly, the bandwidth of dissonance is increased, spreading the entropy across a band of frequencies.